horizondatawave/cookbook/sales_chat_assistant/README.md

-# Sales Chat Assistant
+# Sales AI-Assistant

-**Sales Chat Assistant** is an AI-powered assistant designed to help users streamline their sales and scheduling workflows.
+**Sales AI-Assistant** is an AI-powered assistant designed to help users streamline their sales and scheduling workflows.
 The assistant integrates with LinkedIn, Gmail, and Google Calendar, enabling seamless profile searches, email management, and event scheduling.

 ## Features